char0n/vladimirgorej.com/_posts/2021-10-02-how-to-apply-apache2-license-to-your-open-source-software-project.md

 this copyright notice template directly in license text is IMHO an improper application of the license.

-My opinion is backed by the "**Reusable without rewording**" attribute of the Apache 2.0 License that I mentioned before.
+My opinion is backed by the "**Reusable without rewording**" attribute of the Apache 2.0 License I mentioned before.
 It's even backed by my experience in a big corporation - two years ago, I was working for one of the biggest tech companies in the world.
 The company had established an Open Source office with a Legal Department dealing with use of Open Source within the company.
 This Open Source office stipulated that for an Open Source project to be licensed under Apache 2.0 License, it is not required to have an explicit Apache 2.0 License text as part of the project.